pattonsgirl/Spring2022-CEG2350/EnvironmentSetup.md

 4. This should have also downloaded and installed a program called "Ubuntu", which you can find in your apps.

    - If this is **not** true, perform the following steps:
-   - Go to Windows Store
+   - Go to Microsoft Store
    - Search for "Ubuntu"
    - Select "Get"
    - Done